-To ask the Secretary of State for Defence if he has any plans to strengthen United Kingdom air defences.
+asked the Secretary of State for Defence if he is satisfied with the state of Great Britain's air defences.

 The air defence forces of the RAF are well-equipped and manned by skilled and dedicated professionals.
 I am satisfied that these forces represent a strong deterrent to any potential hostile intruder in United Kingdom air space, and that they are capable of playing their full part in the NATO air defence system.
 We are, of course, always seeking to improve these forces to match the continually evolving threat which they face.

 But what are the Government doing to remedy the serious lack of United Kingdom-based fighters, what percentage of the new Tornados will be based in the United Kingdom, and when will all the planes based in the United Kingdom be in service?